aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/guide_to_veeam_restore_portal.md

         Internet Explorer is not supported.
 To access the Restore Portal, please use Microsoft Edge (version 79 or later), Mozilla Firefox (version 21 or later) or Google Chrome (version 24 or later).

-1. On the welcome page, enter a user account that you use to connect to the Microsoft 365 organization.
+1. On the welcome page, enter a user account that you use to connect to the Microsoft 365 organisation.
 You must provide a user account in one of the following formats:

     - 'user@domain.com' or
     - 'user@domain.onmicrosoft.com'